Gulf of Mexico naming controversy: In the United States

 White House press secretary Karoline Leavitt defended the decision of the White House, saying:If we feel there are lies being pushed by outlets in this room, we are going to hold those lies accountable ...
 And it is a fact that the body of water off the coast of Louisiana is called the Gulf of America, and I'm not sure why news outlets don't want to call it that but that is what it is.

-On February 14, the White House deputy chief of staff, Taylor Budowich, announced that Associated Press journalists were banned indefinitely from the Oval Office and Air Force One due to their decision to continue using "Gulf of Mexico", with Budowich accusing the Associated Press of "commitment to misinformation" and "irresponsible and dishonest reporting".
+On February 14, the White House deputy chief of staff, Taylor Budowich, announced that AP journalists were banned indefinitely from the Oval Office and Air Force One for their decision to continue using "Gulf of Mexico", with Budowich accusing the AP of "commitment to misinformation" and "irresponsible and dishonest reporting".
 The White House Correspondents Association responded that the White House has "publicly admitted they are restricting access to events to punish a news outlet for not advancing the government's preferred language", and argued that this violated President Trump's "executive order on freedom of speech and ending federal censorship".
-On February 18, Trump said that the Associated Press would continue to be barred "until such time as they agree that it's the Gulf of America".
-On April 8, a federal judge issued a preliminary injunction that would take effect on April 13 requiring the White House to reinstate Associated Press access.
+On February 18, Trump said that the AP would continue to be barred "until such time as they agree that it's the Gulf of America".
+The AP sued in the case Associated Press v.
+Budowich, and on April 8, a federal judge issued a preliminary injunction that would take effect on April 13 requiring the White House to reinstate AP access.
+Following the decision, the White House released a statement asserting that "the ability to pose questions to the President of the United States in the Oval Office and aboard Air Force One constitutes a privilege extended to journalists, rather than a legally enshrined right."

 On June 16, the Trump Organization announced the launch of a telecommunications company called Trump Mobile.
 Later that day, the firm removed its cellular coverage map "after sharp-eyed users noticed" that the Gulf of Mexico was shown with that name rather than with Trump's preferred name.

 An analysis in October 2025 found that the "Gulf of Mexico" name generally predominated over "Gulf of America" in news sources, with the ratio mostly shifting further in favor of "Gulf of Mexico" over time.

 International response

 Mexican president Claudia Sheinbaum sarcastically countered President Trump by proposing to rename North America:Obviously the Gulf of Mexico is recognized by the United Nations... but why don't we call [North America] "Mexican America"?
 We're going to call it Mexican America....It sounds pretty, no?
 Isn't it true?

 After Google Maps revised the gulf's display name, Sheinbaum sued Google, reiterating that United States sovereignty is limited to 12 nautical miles from the coast.

 The United Kingdom declined to recognize any different name for the Gulf of Mexico, based on common usage across the English-speaking world.

+The Chinese Ministry of Foreign Affairs opposed the renaming, asserting that China opposes "hegemonic, domineering, and bullying practices in international relations".